wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

     This is the most confusing aspect of Camtasia.

-    TODO: On one element,

-    NOTE: Zooming reduces the resolution of images, making them look fuzzy.
+    NOTE: Zooming reduces the resolution of images, and can make them look fuzzy.

 0. Adjust the screen size.
 0. Copy the properties to all visual elements.